alekhyavittalam/state-of-the-arts/Assignment1.md

 <h1>Methodology</h1>
 Web mapping will allow us to visualize countries' carbon footprints and will also allow us to understand which countries emit more pollution.
 At one glance we will be able to simplify our research for it to be understandable to anyone.
 The goal of our project is for users to become more aware of climate change and web mapping is the best way to show how our planet is slowly dying due to emmissions from all over the world.
-The map will help users naviagte our findings and guide them towards understanding the goal and purpose of our research.
+We will be including other visulaizations in order to understand the reason behind air pollution, especially in low- and middle- income countries.
+The map will help users naviagte our findings and guide them towards understanding the goal and purpose of our research i.e. where air quality could be detrimental to most and the socioeconomic reasons behind it.

 <h1>Timeline</h1>